pluget/api/README.md

 ## Specification
 The spefication is developed in the openapi format and can be found inside the `pluget.yaml` file.
-You can also edit it more convenietly over an GUI by uploading it to [https://mermade.github.io/openapi-gui/#](https://mermade.github.io/openapi-gui/#).
+You can also edit it more conveniently over an GUI by uploading it to [https://mermade.github.io/openapi-gui/#](https://mermade.github.io/openapi-gui/#).

 ## Client libraries